-Minor dry eye symptoms are treatable with certain dry eye medication, but if the discomfort persists even with the application of artificial tear drops, the permanent solution could be a dry eye surgery.
-To fully understand which among the available dry eye therapy treatments are suitable for your dry eye problem, below are further explanations.
+Minor dry eye symptoms are treatable with certain medications, but if the discomfort persists even with the application of artificial tear drops, the permanent solution could be a dry eye surgery.
+To fully understand which among the available dry eye therapy treatments are suitable for your problem, below are further explanations.

 What is a dry eye medication?

 For the initial treatment of dry eye syndrome, a patient is usually prescribed by the eye doctor with artificial tears to lessen the uncomfortable feeling of itchiness, burning sensation and redness.
 If over the counter eye drop solutions are not effective, then prescription eye anti-inflammatory eye drops are usually recommended.

 What is the difference between over the counter (artificial tears) and prescription drops?